MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-powershell-configure-user.md

 ---
-title: Connect to Azure Stack Hub with PowerShell as a user | Microsoft Docs
+title: Connect to Azure Stack Hub with PowerShell as a user
 description: Learn how to connect to Azure Stack Hub with PowerShell.
 author: mattbriggs